isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **19 Oct.
+2018**:
+**Presenter**: Heike Hofmann
+**Title**: "R Packages - DIY"
+**Abstract**: Almost everybody working in R is working with R packages.
+The package system in R is a convenient way to bundle your R functions and data and make it available to the wider community.
+In recent years the support for package development has increased.
+We will be discussing functionality of RStudio and the devtools package to support R development.
+We will work on a small R package together as an example.
+Bring your own code and laptop, and leave with your package!
+We will also talk about CRAN requirements and how to make sure packages are CRAN-ready.

 - **12 Oct.
 2018**:
 **Presenter**: Katherine Goode and Katie Rey
 **Title**: "Introducing ggResidpanel: An R Package for Easy Visualization of Residuals"